PoCInnovation/Pool2021/Security/Steganography/student.md

 You will find the tweet at [this](https://twitter.com/etarc0s/status/1338534839574810632) link and now I guess it's your turn to find how to retrieve data from this tweet.

 ## [](https://github.com/PoCInnovation/Pool2021/blob/master/Security/Steganography/student.md#filter-pictures) 101 Darmanins
-This challenge is here to introduce you to a reflex that you should have in every st	eganography challenge when you have an image or even an audio, analyzing the metadata.
+This challenge is here to introduce you to a reflex that you should have in every steganography challenge when you have an image or even an audio, analyzing the metadata.
 When a picture is taken/create metadata will be given with the file.
 For example some phones will put in the metadata the GPS coordinates where the photo was taken.
 In this challenge your job is to analyse the picture and find the flag.

  As always the challenge files are in `101_darmanins.zip`